-With the COVID-19 situation in Thailand not looking like it's going to improve anytime soon, how are teachers coping out there on the front line?
+With the COVID-19 situation in Thailand improving but still a major part of our daily lives, how are teachers coping out there on the front line?

 When does your school plan to re-open?
 Have all classes gone online?